 3) Having several consultants to choose from: The customer should be offered two or three relationship managers with a short description of each.
 Now the customer has the freedom to choose the one they would like to work with.
 Naturally, the availability of relationship managers is key and this could pose an issue for smaller offices.
 However, customers are generally ready to travel a certain distance for important banking business if they receive better, i.e. more competent, consultation.
 This is comparable to visiting a specialist doctor, where having to travel a certain distance for an appointment is not a major factor.
 Of course, this problem can be avoided completely if relationship managers are able to meet customers at their homes.

 Improving the matching process has a direct impact on revenue.
 The simplest way to quantify this is in terms of new business.
 In our experience, the completion rate can be increased by between 10 and 25 percent.
 For existing customers, improvement depends greatly on their customer segment and their current level of satisfaction.
 But even here, we see noticeable improvements.
 The effects listed above also come into play, however, these usually only develop over time and are difficult to quantify.

 It is astonishing that banks have hardly used this aspect of professionalizing sales until now.
-Particularly for banks that position themselves strongly on “consulting competence” and “proximity to the customer”, in times of customer alienation due to omnipresent digitization, this is a untapped opportunity that they can use to strengthen their position and their USPs, while moving closer to the customer.
+This is particularly important for banks that position themselves strongly on consulting competence and proximity to the customer.
+In times of customer alienation due to omnipresent digitalization, this is an untapped opportunity that they can use to strengthen their position and their USPs.
+And move closer to the customer.